amorless612/VGA_Module/README.md

-# An APB VGA Ctrl module
+# A simple APB-VGA-Ctrl module